andreasmalta/choco_packages/geupd/Readme_en.txt

   24-1.
 About WebView2
         WebView2 Runtime must be installed for IdP authentication.
         ==>Depending on the operating system you are using, WebView2 Runtime will be installed as standard.

-        If WebView2 Runtime is not installed, it can be installed using one of the following methods:
+        If WebView2 Runtime is not installed, it can be installed using one of the following methods(*):
          - Click "WebView2 installation" in the driver installer.
            (The [Install WebView2] button will become available if WebView2 is not installed.)
-         - Download WebView2 Runtime during IdP authentication.
+         - Follow the message displayed during IdP authentication, access the download page and install the downloaded WebView2 runtime on your computer as an administrator.
            (A message guides to the download page if WebView2 Runtime is not installed.)
         If you cannot install WebView2 Runtime, contact the system administrator.

+        *If you install the WebView2 runtime as a user, it will be mistakenly recognized that the WebView2 runtime is not installed and a message will display to guide you through installation.
+        *Both these methods require you to have administrator privileges for the computer.

   24-2.
 About browser settings
         If you do not install WebView2 Runtime, authentication will be executed with Internet Explorer.